 When we use Docker, we’re creating and using images, containers, networks, etc.

-An image is a read-only template with instructions for creating a Docker container.
+An image is a read-only representation that consists of instructions for creating a Docker container.
 To build our own image, we can create a Dockerfile with a simple syntax for defining the steps needed to create the image and run it.

 A container is a runnable instance of an image.
 We can create, start, stop, move, or delete a container using the Docker API or CLI.

 - Boots in minutes